the-fool/unicorn/content/_index.md

 +++

-zinger= "Learn To Code.
-Enhance your career."
+zinger= "Everyone Can Learn To Code."

-sub_zinger= "Evening And Full-Time Classes In Coding & Design"
+sub_zinger= "Evening, Part-Time, and Full-Time Classes in Coding & Design"

 cta= "Upcoming Courses"
 synopsis= """
 Unicorn is a local leader in tech education.
 We proudly serve Spokane and the Greater Inland Northwest, partnering with regional employers to focus on local in-demand skills.
-We believe strongly in "learning by doing" -- in each of our workshops you build up your portfolio of real projects that prove your know-how to the world.
-Whether you are a professional, or just beginning your journey in coding, our proven curriculum and personalized career services are ready to help you on your path.
+Our curriculum is built on the belief that the best way to learn coding is to write code.
+In each of our workshops you build up your portfolio with real projects that prove your know-how to the world.
+Whether you are a professional, or just beginning your journey in coding, our hands-on curriculum and personalized career services are ready to help you on your path.
 """

 +++